-The planet Mars is referred to as the "Red Planet" because it appears red in color.
+Today is Red Planet Day, a November 28 holiday.
+The planet Mars is referred to as the “Red Planet” because it appears red.
 Red Planet Day honors our celestial neighbor, the fourth planet in the solar system.

 On Red Planet Day, take a few minutes to look upwards into the sky, and gaze at our neighbor.
 Hopefully, you will have a cloudless night sky for viewing.
-You can also recognize this day by reading up about Mars, and viewing pictures of it.
+You can also recognize this day by reading up about Mars and viewing pictures of it.
 There are plenty of pictures online.
-We've noted some of those sites below in the "More Information"section.
+NASA’s website is an excellent place to see high-quality pictures.

-Red Planet Day commemorates the launch of the Spacecraft Mariner 4 on November 28,1964.
-The 228 day mission of Mariner 4 brought the spacecraft within 6,118 miles of Mars on July 14, 1965.
+Red Planet Day commemorates the launch of the Spacecraft Mariner 4 on November 28, 1964.
+Mariner 4 was the first spacecraft to visit Mars.
+The 228-day mission of Mariner 4 brought the spacecraft within 6,118 miles of Mars on July 14, 1965.

 Fourth Planet from the Sun

 Mars gets its name from the Greek word “Ares”, the God of War